 Everything to Know Before Getting Your First Brazilian Wax

-Getting a Brazilian wax for the first time can almost feel like a rite of passage, especially for those who believe less is more when it comes to their bikini lines.
-The experience can also feel way more transformative than something like a first eyebrow wax, because, well, you’re removing all of your pubic hair!
-As Sex and the City’s Carrie Bradshaw said when she got her first one, "I got mugged.
-She took everything I got.”
-If you’re getting your first-ever Brazilian wax, you probably want to know what to expect.
+Getting a Brazilian wax for the first time can feel like a rite of passage, especially for those who believe less is more when it comes to their bikini lines.
+The experience can also feel way more transformative than something like a first eyebrow wax because, well, you're removing all of your pubic hair!
+As Sex and the City's Carrie Bradshaw said when she got her first one, "I got mugged.
+She took everything I got."
+If you're getting your first-ever Brazilian wax, you probably want to know what to expect.
 After all, preparation is the key to success, even when it comes to your pubes.

 How to Prepare for Your Appointment

-A day or two before, exfoliate the area with a gentle scrub to buff away dry skin, but it should be the kind that doesn’t leave a film.
+A day or two before your appointment, exfoliate the area with a gentle scrub that doesn't leave a film to buff away dry skin.
 This allows the wax to get a better grip on the hair.
-On the day of, make sure the area is clean and clear of lotions or other products.
+On the day of, make sure the area is clean and clear of lotion and other products.
+You'll also want to wear comfortable, loose-fitting clothing to prevent your skin from getting rubbed or irritated.

 Petak didn't mention numbing creams, but there are some readily available.
-If you do decide to use them, you’ll want to apply about 30 minutes prior to your wax and rinse it all off.
-Just don’t use ice as a numbing agent—this tightens the pores, which can make the area more difficult to wax.
+If you do decide to use one, you'll want to apply it about 30 minutes prior to your wax and rinse it all off.
+Just don't use ice as a numbing agent—this tightens the pores, which can make the area more difficult to wax.

 What to Expect During Your Wax Session